Condensed Gradient Boosting: Experiments

-From Table~\ref{table:RMSEPerformance}, it can be observed that the performance of the C-GB on each target is similar to the performance of GB and superior to that of GBDT-MO.
-GB obtained the best result in nine targets and C-GB in five.
-With respect to GBDT-MO, the model could not perform as well as the other two methods.
-In relation to the average $R^2$ score shown in Table.~\ref{table:R2Performance}, the results show a similar behaviour: GB achieved the highest score in all datasets followed by C-GB.
 In addition, the average performance of GBDT-MO in the {\it ATP1D} dataset is clearly lower than that of the other two methods.
-To investigate more on this specific dataset, a scatter plot of the predicted and actual values for each target is shown in Fig.~\ref{fig:scatter}.
-The poor performance of GBDT-MO in this dataset can be explained as it predicts similar values for most instances.
+To explore in the dynamics od this dataset, a scatter plot illustrating the correspondence between the predicted and actual values for each target is shown in Figure \ref{fig:scatter}.
+The poor performance of GBDT-MO in this dataset can be attributed to its tendency to generate similar predictions for most instances.

-Figure~\ref{fig:demsar} shows the over all comparison of the tested methods using a Dems\v{a}r diagram.
-The plots show the average rank of the methods for the analyzed datasets.
+Figure \ref{fig:demsar} shows the overall comparison of the tested methods using a Dems\v{a}r diagram.
+The plots display the average rank of the methods for the analyzed datasets.
 The difference between the two methods is statistically significant if they are not connected with a horizontal solid line.
-The critical distance (CD) are 1.64 and 0.88 for 12 multi-class classification tasks and 14 regression targets respectively with $p\text{-value} = 0.05$.
+The critical distances (CD) are 1.64 and 0.88 for 12 multi-class classification tasks and 14 regression targets, respectively with $p\text{-value} = 0.05$.

 Similar conclusions can be drawn from these diagrams.
-For the multi-class classification problems (Figure.~\ref{fig:demsar} subplot a), the worse performance is produced by TFBT followed by GBDT-MO.
-The best average rank is achieved by GB followed by the proposed condensed model.
-The performance of the C-GB in multi-class classification is statistically significantly better than that of TFBT.
-As for the regression tasks (Figure.~\ref{fig:demsar} subplot b), we ranked the models over 14 regression targets for three models.
+For the multi-class classification problems (Figure \ref{fig:demsar} subplot a), the worse performance is produced by TFBT followed by GBDT-MO.
+The best average rank is achieved by GB followed by the proposed C-GB model.
+The performance of C-GB in multi-class classification is statistically significantly better than that of TFBT.
+As for the regression tasks (Figure \ref{fig:demsar} subplot b), we ranked, the models over 14 regression targets for three models.
 The best rank was achieved by the GB and C-GB with statistical significant difference in relation to GBDT-MO.
+It is noteworthy that GBDT-MO differs statistically from both C-GB and GB models.

-An important aspect of these methods is its computational complexity.
-To evaluate it, the training time and test time was measured for all datasets.
-The time performances are summarized in Table.~\ref{table:TrainingTimes}.
-The reported test times indicate the time needed by the methods to evaluate $10^5$ instances.
-The best (lowest) training and test times in the table are highlighted in bold face.
+One critical aspect of these methods is their computational complexity.
+To assess this aspect, two different analyses are employed.
+First, the training and inference (test) times of the studied models, are measured for all datasets.
+For this analysis the implementation of the authors was used for each method.
+Second, and in order to have a complexity analysis independent of their implementation, we carried out a second analysis based on big $\mathcal{O}$ notation.
+With this analysis the time and space complexities of these models was explored.